 Network >> DHCP >> DMZ DHCP Mode Enable DHCP server on the DMZ port Enables the DHCP server on the DMZ interface.
 If the function is disabled, the mGuard does not answer any DHCP queries on the DMZ interface.
-DHCP Server Options Enable dynamic IP address pool: DHCP lease time DHCP range start (With enabled dynamic IP address pool) • When the function is activated, the IP address pool specified under DHCP range start and DHCP range end is used (see below).
+DHCP Server Options Enable dynamic IP address pool: When the function is activated, the IP address pool specified under DHCP range start and DHCP range end is used (see below).
 Deactivate the function if only static assignments should be made using the MAC addresses (see below).
 DHCP lease time Time in seconds for which the network configuration assigned to the computer is valid.
 The client should renew its assigned configuration shortly before this time expires.
 Otherwise it may be assigned to other computers.
-DHCP range start The start of the address area from which the DHCP server of (With enabled dynamic IP address pool) the mGuard should assign IP addresses to locally connected computers.

-Network >> DHCP >> DMZ DHCP[...]
-DHCP range end The end of the address area from which the DHCP server of the mGuard should assign IP addresses to locally connected (With enabled dynamic IP adcomputers. dress pool) Local netmask Specifies the netmask of the computers.
+DHCP range start (With enabled dynamic IP ad- dress pool) The start of the address area from which the DHCP server of the mGuard should assign IP addresses to locally connected computers.
+Network >> DHCP >> DMZ D HCP[] -------------------------- --- -- -- -- -- -- DHCP range end (With enabled dynamic IP ad- dress pool) The end of the address area from which the DHCP server of the mGuard should assign IP addresses to locally connected computers.
+Local netmask Specifies the netmask of the computers.
 Default: 255.255.255.0 Broadcast address Specifies the broadcast address of the computers.
 Default gateway Specifies which IP address should be used by the computer as the default gateway.
 Usually this is the internal IP address of the mGuard.
 DNS server Address of the server used by the computer to resolve host names in IP addresses via the Domain Name Service (DNS).
-If the DNS service of the mGuard is to be used, enter the internal IP address of the mGuard here.
+If the DNS service of the mGuard is to be used, enter the inter- nal IP address of the mGuard here.
 WINS server Address of the server used by the computer to resolve host names in addresses via the Windows Internet Naming Service (WINS).
-Static Mapping Client MAC address To find out the MAC address of your computer, proceed as follows: Windows 95/98/ME: Start winipcfg in a DOS box.
-Windows NT/2000/XP/: Start ipconfig /all in a command prompt.
-The MAC address is displayed as the "Physical Address".
-Linux: Call /sbin/ifconfig or ip link show in a shell.
-The following options are available: Client/computer MAC address (without spaces or hyphens) Client IP address Client IP address The static IP address of the computer to be assigned to the MAC address.
-Static assignments take priority over the dynamic 1 IP address pool.
-Static assignments must not overlap with the dynamic IP address pool.
-Do not use one IP address in multiple static assignments, otherwise this IP address will be assigned to multiple MAC addresses.
-Only one DHCP server should be used per subnetwork.
+Static Mapping Client MAC address To find out the MAC address of your computer, proceed as follows: Windows 95/98/ME: • Start winipcfg in a DOS box.
+Windows NT/2000/XP/: dress is displayed as the "Physical Address".
+Linux: Call /soln/incoming or ip link show in a shell.
+The following options are available: I he tollowing options are available: phens) Client IP address Client IP address The static IP address of the computer to be assigned to the MAC address.
+Static assignments take priority over the dynamic IP address pool.
+Static assignments must not overlap with the dy- namic IP address pool.
+Do not use one IP address in multiple static as- signments, otherwise this IP address will be as- signed to multiple MAC addresses.
+Only one DHCP server should be used per sub- network.

-Network >> DHCP >> DMZ DHCP[...]

-Current Leases

-The current leases assigned by the DHCP server are displayed with MAC address, IP address, and expiration date (timeout).
+Network >> DHCP >> DMZ DHCP[] Current Leases The current leases assigned by the DHCP server are displayed with MAC address, IP address, and expiration date (timeout).